urfdvw/circuitpython-online-ide-1/README.md

 - Runs on any device with the Chrome browser, including Chromebooks, or Chromium based browsers such as MS Edge
 - Serial Console for communication and Read-Evaluate-Print loop (REPL)
 - Serial data plotter
-- Code editor with CircuitPython highlighting
+- Code editor with Python highlighting
 - Editor's REPL mode shortcuts
 - History command recall
 - Auto completion